-26. Jurisdiction is proper in this Court under 28 U.S.C. § 1332(d).
-Specifically, this Court has subject matter and diversity jurisdiction over this action under 28 U.S.C. § 1332(d) because this is a class action where the amount in controversy exceeds the sum or value of \$5 million, exclusive of interest and costs, there are more than 100 members in the proposed class and at least one other Class Member is a citizen of a state different from Defendants.

-27. Supplemental jurisdiction to adjudicate issues pertaining to state law is proper in this Court under 28 U.S.C. § 1367.

-28. As previously stated, TABS is headquartered in this District and has its principal place of business in this District.
-Defendants also have sufficient minimum 1 contacts in California and have intentionally availed themselves to this jurisdiction 2 by marketing and selling products and services and by accepting and processing 3 payments for those products and services within California.
-4
+- 26. Jurisdiction is proper in this Court under 28 U.S.C. § 1332(d).
+Specifically, this Court has subject matter and diversity jurisdiction over this action under 28 U.S.C. § 1332(d) because this is a class action where the amount in controversy exceeds the sum or value of \$5 million, exclusive of interest and costs, there are more than 100 members in the proposed class and at least one other Class Member is a citizen of a state different from Defendant. - 27.
+Supplemental jurisdiction to adjudicate issues pertaining to state law is proper in this Court under 28 U.S.C. § 1367. - 28.
+Defendant has sufficient minimum contacts in California and has intentionally availed itself to this jurisdiction by marketing and selling products and services and by accepting and processing payments for those products and services within California. - 29.
+Venue is proper in this Court under 28 U.S.C. § 1391(b)(1) because a substantial part of the events that gave rise to Plaintiffs' claims took place within this District, including the Data Breach at issue.